 A lot of comic book storytelling is an art that is hard to quantify and distill into set rules.
 Some of the best analysis of this subjective art form has been written by master for the form Will Eisner in books such as Comics and Sequential Art, and by the great Scott McCloud in his seminal work Understanding Comics.

 But rarely has there been anything as simple, and elegant as Wally Wood’s Panels that Always Work.

-Wally Wood is one of the comic book greats of the 20th Century, and not much was known about the origins of 22 Panels as it began circulating among comics professionals and fans, first in the form of photocopies and then on the internet.
-Eventually it was discovered that the collage of 22 panels was not assembled by Wood himself, but by Wood’s former assistant artist Larry Hama as a guide to help artists avoid common mistakes.
-Joel Johnson helped uncover the story behind the creation of 22 Panels, and after buying the original artwork, made high resolution scans available online.
+Wally Wood is one of the comic book greats of the 20th Century, and not much was known about the origins of this piece as it began circulating among comics professionals and fans, first in the form of photocopies and then on the internet.

 Aritst Rafael Kaynanan assembled 22 Panels Revisited, recreating the 22 examples with actual panels from Wally Wood’s completed comics work, rather than quick thumbnail sketches.

 And finally, cartoonist and publisher Cheese Hasselberger created 22 Panels that Never Work, featuring… well you get the idea.

 No comments yet.